puduk/Puduk-Eats/README.md

 A fully-functional fast food simulation system designed for terminal use only.
 Everything — from accounts to recipes, stock to promotions — is handled using `.txt` files and raw pointer-based dynamic memory.

-💻 — built as a pointer challenge project, future versions will clean up and modularize the code.
+- 💻 — built as a pointer challenge project, future versions will clean up and modularize the code.
+- ⚠️ **Note:** The current codebase contains excessive comments and some leftover debug/test lines.
+- 🧹 A full cleanup and refactor is planned soon to improve readability and structure.

 ---